mft-labs/capturesql/README.md

 --------------------
 #### Please fix b2bqueries.conf as desired and run the application
 # sfghome variable has the base path where the SFG is installed and needs to be changed in b2bqueries.conf before running the below command in your b2b environment.
+# These queries have been created for DB2, so some queries will not work in Oracle.

 ./runb2bqueries -conf b2bqueries.conf